 - Only 2 electrons can occupy a single orbital

-Principles for filling up of Electrons
+Principles to be followed for filling up of electrons in an orbital

 - Electrons are filled one by one in order of increasing energy, i.e., starting from the orbital with lower energy.